 }

-New features are cool, and I wanted to benchmark it for a long time (how old is PHP 5.6?), but never had free time for that.
-Until today.
+New features are cool, and I have wanted to benchmark them for a long time (how old is PHP 5.6?), but I never had the free time until today.

 I was looking at Slim’s DeferredCallable::__invoke() implementation and wondered if it would benefit from a dynamic call: